thyham/RestaurantOrderingSystem_ASD41026/README.md

 MySQL tables are in db folder and should be added to the schema.

 Once compiled, host the .war file on Apache Tomcat and access the project at http://localhost:8080/restaurant-1.0 in your browser.

+To log in as the system admin, enter the email as "root" and the password as "restaurant" on the login page of the website.